 - Wyoming (HB 128 - Signed into law, 2010)

-State-based proposals for out-of-state health purchases after federal health reform: Eleven states have considered laws to allow this policy after the passage of health reform.
-(As of August 2012)
+State-based proposals for out-of-state health purchases after federal health reform: Twelve states have considered laws to allow this policy after the passage of health reform.
+(As of April 30, 2014)

 - Arizona (SB 1593 - passed Senate and House, vetoed)